korczivo/react-eslint/README.md

 ```bash
 npm install korczivo-eslint-react --save-dev
 ```
-2. Create an .eslintrc.js or .eslintrc.json file in the root of your project and extend the configuration:
+2. Create an index.json or index.jsonon file in the root of your project and extend the configuration:
 ```JSON
 {
   "extends": "korczivo-eslint-react"